Crunch-io/webdocs/crunch/crunch_filtering-data.md

 Once a filter has one or more conditions and a name it can be saved.

 If you are a dataset editor, you will see a public/private toggle in the upper right.
-Private filters can only be seen and used by you; public filters are avilable to all users on the dataset.
+Private filters can only be seen and used by you; public filters are available to all users on the dataset.
 If you are not an editor, you can only make filters for your own use.

 After saving a filter it will be automatically applied.